georgeracu/georgeracu.github.com/_posts/2022-11-03-mini-code-retreat.md

     * At the end of the session we will ask people to delete their code and standup.
 We cannot do this at work :-)
 * Topic: [Conway's Game of Life](https://en.wikipedia.org/wiki/Conways_Game_of_Life)
 * Encourage participants to have the courage to experiment

+## Tooling and setup

+* Using [VSCode](https://code.visualstudio.com/download) with [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) extension for live pair programming
+    * Alternatively, [VSCode for web](https://vscode.dev) can be used
+* Using [Miro](https://miro.com/) to share the agenda with our participants and to capture feedback from retrospectives
+* Have a video feed always on where all participants can join
+* Have pairs work in separate huddles via Slack and the facilitator can jump in and out from the pairing session

 ## Test-Driven Development